Implementation and Learning of Quantum Hidden Markov Models: Preliminaries

 The Kraus operators depend on the unitary $U$, and the arbitrary selected orthonormal basis $\{ \ket{e} \}$ of the emission system.
 Since any unitary transformation of a basis is also an orthonormal basis, the operator-sum representation is defined up to a unitary transformation.
 A quantum operation can be represented by different number of Kraus operators but there is a minimum.
 The minimal integer $r$ for which the operation $\mathcal{T}$ has decomposition with $r$ operators is called \textit{Kraus rank} of the operation $\mathcal{T}$ denoted by $\operatorname{rank}(\mathcal{T})$.
 The Kraus rank is equal to the rank of a positive linear operator known as \textit{Choi matrix} \cite{Cho75} of the operation $\mathcal{T}$:

-The Kraus rank of an operation varies from $1$ for unitary transformations to $N^2$ for completely depolarizing operations.
-The set of quantum operations is a convex set with dimension $N^4-N^2$.
-The extreme points of the set are operations defined by linearly independent Kraus operators $\{K_e\}$ with maximal rank $N$~\cite{Cho75}.
+The Kraus rank of a quantum operation ranges from $1$ for unitary transformations to $N^2$ for completely depolarizing operations.
+Each Kraus operator has $N^2$ complex parameters, and all operators must satisfy the completeness constraint.
+Since the Kraus representation is unique up to a unitary transformation, the total number of free real parameters for a quantum operation is $N^4-N^2$.
+The set of quantum operations is a convex set with extreme points defined by linearly independent Kraus operators $\{K_e\}$ with maximal rank $N$~\cite{Cho75}.
 Every quantum operation can be represented as convex combination of $N^2$ extreme operations.

-For every Kraus operator $K_e$ we define a quantum operation $V_e$ acting on the state $\rho_S$ as follows:
+For every Kraus operator $K_e$ we define a quantum operation $T_e$ acting on the state $\rho_S$ as follows:

-The operations $V_e = K_e^{\dagger}K_e $ are Hermitian and positive.
-They satisfy the completeness property $\Sigma_e V_e = I^N$, since the quantum operation $\mathcal{T}$ defined in (\ref{eqn:t_u}) is trace-preserving for all states $\rho_S$:
+The operations $T_e = K_e^{\dagger}K_e $ are Hermitian and positive.
+They satisfy the completeness property $\Sigma_e T_e = I^N$, since the quantum operation $\mathcal{T}$ defined in (\ref{eqn:t_u}) is trace-preserving for all states $\rho_S$:

-The operators $\left\{V_e\right\}$ define a generalized measurement or a \textit{Positive Operator-Valued Measure} (POVM) operation on the state subsystem $S$.
+The operators $\left\{T_e\right\}$ define a generalized measurement or a \textit{Positive Operator-Valued Measure} (POVM) operation on the state subsystem $S$.
 The probability distribution of the measurement outcomes is reflected in the post-measurement density operator $\mathcal{T}\rho_S$ (\ref{eqn:t_u}).
 Each Kraus operator corresponds to a measurement outcome, and the set of Kraus operators forms a complete set of operators that span the space of possible measurement outcomes.
 Therefore, if the Kraus operators are linearly independent, then the number of measurement outcomes is equal to the Kraus rank.

 We have shown that when an entangled bipartite system is in a pure state, the states of its individual components exhibit characteristics similar to mixed states when observed independently or described using the partial trace operation.
 This property of the composite system is important as it allows the use of density operators as models of classical stochastic states, despite the underlying pure quantum nature of the system.